The MASK Benchmark: Disentangling Honesty From Accuracy in AI Systems: Introduction

 \section{Introduction}

-As AI models gain greater autonomy in real-world tasks, the need for trust in their outputs becomes increasingly important.
+As AI models gain greater autonomy in real-world tasks, the need for trust in their outputs becomes more important.
 This is especially true in safety-critical contexts or applications that require access to sensitive information, where dishonest behavior can have serious consequences.
-While once a hypothetical risk, recent evidence suggests that LLM agents can act deceptively in pursuit of their goals \citep{park2024ai,greenblatt2024alignment,meinke2024frontier}, raising concerns about the reliability of their outputs.
-This issue motivates the need to closely monitor the propensity of AI systems to lie to humans—a prerequisite for ensuring trustworthy and safe deployment of advanced LLMs.\looseness=-1
+While once a hypothetical risk, recent evidence suggests that LLM agents can act deceptively \citep{park2024ai,greenblatt2024alignment,meinke2024frontier}, raising concerns about the reliability of their outputs.
+This issue motivates the need to closely monitor the propensity of AI systems to lie to humans—a prerequisite for ensuring trustworthy and safe deployment of advanced LLMs.

 Researchers have long discussed the need for monitoring and ensuring the honesty of AI systems \citep{evans2021truthfulaidevelopinggoverning,hendrycks2021unsolved}.
-Recent work has begun exploring these questions, including whether models will covertly pursue misaligned goals \citep{greenblatt2024alignment,meinke2024frontier,openai2024o1systemcard}.
-However, the field is still lacking a large-scale public benchmark for measuring the propensity of AIs to lie.
-Furthermore, LLM developers often mistakenly interpret truthfulness benchmarks as honesty evaluations, while in reality these benchmarks mostly measure \textbf{accuracy}—whether the model’s beliefs match ground truth labels—rather than honesty \citep{ren2024safetywashingaisafetybenchmarks}.
+Recent work has begun exploring these questions, including whether models will covertly pursue misaligned goals \citep{greenblatt2024alignment,openai2024o1systemcard}.
+While previous benchmarks measure concepts related to honesty, the field is still lacking a large-scale public benchmark for measuring the propensity of AIs to engage in \textit{lies of commission}—making statements under pressure that they explicitly do not believe to be true—following established definitions of lying \citep{lying_definition_2008}.
+Furthermore, LLM developers often mistakenly interpret truthfulness benchmarks as honesty evaluations, while in reality these benchmarks mostly measure \textit{accuracy}—whether the model’s beliefs match ground truth labels—rather than honesty \citep{ren2024safetywashingaisafetybenchmarks}.
 Consequently, more capable (and thus more factually correct) models may appear ``more honest,'' when in fact these tests simply demonstrate greater knowledge, rather than the moral virtue of consistently stating what is believed.